 Durbin Airport is the largest airport in Ireland.
-It is located in County Offaly, about 20 miles from the city of Limerick.
+It is located in County Offaly, about 20 miles from Limerick.

-Durbin Airport has a long history of being a major hub for air cargo and passenger traffic.
-It was originally built as an RAF base during World War II and was later used by the US Air Force until it closed in 1996.
+Durbin Airport has a long history of being a major air cargo and passenger traffic hub.
+It was initially built as an RAF base during World War II and was later used by the US Air Force until it closed in 1996.

-The airport has been undergoing significant changes since then, with new terminals being built and old ones being demolished to make way for new developments.
-The airport has been expanding rapidly over the last few years, with new terminals, parking facilities, and other infrastructure being added to accommodate more passengers and cargo.
+The airport has undergone significant changes since then, with new terminals being built and old ones being demolished to make way for new developments.
+The airport has expanded rapidly over the last few years, adding new terminals, parking facilities, and other infrastructure to accommodate more passengers and cargo.

 In 2016, Shannon Airport was named the best in Europe by airline reviews website Skytrax.
-Its location at the foot of Shannon mountain made it the ideal place for transatlantic flights, with the airport becoming a major hub for American Airlines and United Airlines.
+Its location at the foot of Shannon Mountain made it the ideal place for transatlantic flights, with the airport becoming a central hub for American Airlines and United Airlines.

-Today, the airport serves as a major gateway for the Mid-West and has direct flights to Dublin, New York, and Boston.
+Today, the airport is a primary Mid-West gateway with direct flights to Dublin, New York, and Boston.
 It is also home to the Shannon Aerospace and Defence Academy and the Shannon Seaport, an Irish Government facility that hosts several maritime and maritime technology companies.